Words and terms used in the world of From The Waters.

 A type of goat used for expensive wool production.

-Plural pililli.
+Plural polilli.
 A domesticated mammal, similar to a rabbit.
 They have long ears and a rabbit tail and back legs, but the rest of the body and face is more feline.
 Generally sandy or golden in colour.

-The title of the Aelin Magistrate suzerain.
+The title of the Aelin suzerain heading up the Guardian division of Magistrates.

 Commonly abbreviated to PAB, this is the body entrusted with maintaining control and oversight of the legitimate practice of the occupation of Blues, as well as overseeing their activities and representing their interests.